appfuse/appfuse/README.txt

 below.
 Instructions currently existing for Eclipse and IDEA.
 Netbeans is on the roadmap; you're more than welcome to create them in the meantime.

+To begin, download Maven 2.0.4, install it, and add $M2_HOME/bin to your $PATH.
+Create a MAVEN_OPTS environment variable and set its value to:

+-Xms512M -Xmx512M

 All issues should be logged in JIRA at http://issues.appfuse.org.
 Talk with everyone on the mailing list at http://appfuse.org/forums.

-Eclipse:
+Eclipse 3.2:
 ----------
-Download Maven 2.0, install it, and add $M2_HOME/bin to your $PATH.
-From the command line, cd into the appfuse directory and type "mvn eclipse:eclipse".
+From the command line, cd into the appfuse directory and run:

+mvn eclipse:eclipse -DdownloadSources=true

 Get a cup of coffee or soda (or even better, a beer!) while you wait for Maven to download all the dependencies.